 Historically a trading nation, Catalonia’s economic activity has always depended on its ability to connect to the rest of the world.
 Its location in the Mediterranean and its transport infrastructures, as well as its trading, entrepreneurial and open economy have made it a top rank strategic position in the south of Europe and an unbeatable meeting point for international business.

-The industrial activity, which represents 20 % of the Catalan GDP, has grown particularly in the Barcelona area, but it has also developed in many industrial cities all over the country.
+The industrial activity, which represents nearly 20 % of the Catalan GDP, has grown particularly in the Barcelona area, and it has also developed in many industrial cities all over the country.
 Half of the Catalan economy has either a direct or indirect relationship with the industrial sector, innovative, dynamic and diversified.

 Foreign trade & investment

-According to data published by the State’s Ministry of Economy and Competiveness, foreign investment in Catalonia grew 57.8% in 2015, reaching a total of 4,783 million euros, the second highest figure on record, only surpassed by the 2010 figures.
+According to data published by the State’s Ministry of Economy and Competiveness, foreign investment in Catalonia reached a total of 4,783 million euros in 2015, the second highest figure on record, only surpassed by the 2010 figures.
 Catalonia concentrates 22% of all investments in Spain.

 Health & Education, pillars of Catalan lifestyle

 Catalonia has one of the most advanced healthcare systems in the world and Barcelona is a byword for innovation in both medical care and technology.
 Over 10,000 overseas patients come for treatment in facilities famous worldwide for their excellence, such as: the Institut Dexeus, Barraquer, Teknon, Quirón, Planas, Tres Torres, Corachán, Puigverd, Platón and CIMA among others.

 An efficient school system with an international educational offer is another remarkable trait.
 There is a wide range of educational programmes provided by more than 725 top-quality public and private schools.
-Catalonia is home to 17 international schools that offer the educational programmes of their respective countries of origin, and Barcelona is home to some of the world’s most prestigious business schools.
+Catalonia is home to 12 universities, 35 international schools that offer the educational programmes of their respective countries of origin, and Barcelona is home to some of the world’s most prestigious business schools.
 IESE and ESADE are among the top European MBA.